 - recovering from the employee the cost of private calls or

-If the first bullet applies only the benefit of the telephone line will be exempt under Section 316 ITEPA 2003.
-The benefit of the calls, both business and private will not be exempt, although the amount the employee makes good (see EIM21120) in respect of the private calls will reduce the cash equivalent of the benefit (see EIM21101) and the employee may claim a deduction for calls made in the performance of his duties (see EIM32490).
-Alternatively, if the business calls are covered by a dispensation (see EIM30051) and the full cost of private calls is made good by the employee, there is no need to report a benefit on Form P11D or to claim a deduction.
+If the first bullet applies only the benefit of the telephone line will be exempt under section 316 ITEPA 2003.
+The benefit of the calls, both business and private will not be exempt, although the amount the employee makes good (see EIM21120) in respect of the private calls will reduce the cash equivalent of the benefit (see EIM21101) and the employee may claim a deduction for calls made in the performance of his duties.
+Alternatively, if the business calls are covered by a dispensation (see EIM30051 or EIM30200 for 2016 to 2017 onwards) and the full cost of private calls is made good by the employee, there is no need to report a benefit on form P11D or to claim a deduction.

 If the second bullet applies both the line and the calls may be exempt if the cost of private calls is not significant compared to the total costs of the line and calls.